LouisJackman/language-x/README.md

   optimisation, but they and their callers just can't depend on the behaviour.
 * The standard `do` function that takes a block basically makes it possible to run any code block at compile time with `!` via a unified mechanism.

+### Meta-linguistic Programming

 * If a parameter is prefixed with `syntax`, it takes the quoted code as the argument rather than the result of evaluating it.
 These parameters can be one of three types: `Pipeline`, `AstPipeline`, and `AsymmetricPipeline`.
-  Furthermore, a function can only have one `syntax` parameter.
-This is to avoid bugs with interleaving pipeline destination emissions of different types.
 It can only take these variants (default type arguments omitted for brevity):
   - `AstPipeline`
   - `AstPipeline[of: ParameterAst]`
-  - `Pipeline[of: Token]`
-  - `Pipeline[of: Token, readingFrom: ParameterReader[Token]]`
+  - `Pipeline[of: TokenTree]`
   - `Pipeline[of: Char]`
+  - `Pipeline[of: TokenTree, readingFrom: ParameterTokenReader]`
-  - `Pipeline[of: Char, readingFrom: ParameterReader[Char]]]`
+  - `Pipeline[of: Char,  readingFrom: ParameterCharReader ]`
-  - `AsymmetricPipeline[from: Ast, to: Token]`
+  - `AsymmetricPipeline[from: Ast,                  to: TokenWriter]`
-  - `AsymmetricPipeline[from: Ast, to: Token, readingFrom: ParameterReader[Ast]]`
+  - `AsymmetricPipeline[from: Ast,                  to: CharWriter ]`
-  - `AsymmetricPipeline[from: Ast, to: Char]`
+  - `AsymmetricPipeline[from: TokenReader,          to: CharWriter ]`
-  - `AsymmetricPipeline[from: Ast, to: Char, readingFromParameterReader[Ast]]`
+  - `AsymmetricPipeline[from: TokenReader,          to: AstWriter  ]`
-  - `AsymmetricPipeline[from: Token, to: Ast]`
+  - `AsymmetricPipeline[from: CharReader,           to: AstWriter  ]`
-  - `AsymmetricPipeline[from: Token, to: Ast, readingFrom: ParameterReader[Token]]`
+  - `AsymmetricPipeline[from: CharReader,           to: TokenWriter]`
-  - `AsymmetricPipeline[from: Token, to: Char]`
+  - `AsymmetricPipeline[from: ParameterAst,         to: TokenWriter]`
-  - `AsymmetricPipeline[from: Token, to: Char, readingFromParameterReader[Token]]`
+  - `AsymmetricPipeline[from: ParameterAst,         to: CharWriter ]`
-  - `AsymmetricPipeline[from: Char, to: Ast]`
+  - `AsymmetricPipeline[from: ParameterTokenReader, to: AstWriter  ]`
-  - `AsymmetricPipeline[from: Char, to: Ast, readingFrom: ParameterReader[Char]]`
+  - `AsymmetricPipeline[from: ParameterTokenReader, to: CharWriter ]`
-  - `AsymmetricPipeline[from: Char, to: Token]`
+  - `AsymmetricPipeline[from: ParameterChar,        to: AstWriter  ]`
-  - `AsymmetricPipeline[from: Char, to: Token, readingFromParameterFileReader[Char]]`
+  - `AsymmetricPipeline[from: ParameterCharReader,  to: TokenWriter]`
+* `syntax` is banned from non-`final` functions.
+Compiled artefacts are never burdened with the weight of meta-linguistic abstrations at runtime.
+* Therefore, the `!` for forcing a function at compile time doesn't suddenly allow a runtime function to work as a macro.
+This is intended.
-* A final function with a `syntax` parameter pertaining to ASTs is called a _macro_.
-One that uses parameters pertaining to tokens and characters is called a _reader macro_.
+* A final function with a parameter pertaining to ASTs is called a _macro_.
+One that uses parameters receiving tokens is a _procedural macro_, and one receiving characters is called a _reader macro_.
+* AST macros can take only one argument when invoked as functions.
+Procedural macros have the same caveat, but can just parse commas themselves to emulate multiple arguments.
+Item macros, declared with `@` can have two: the item they decorate and one argument.
+This only works for `@` macros annotating an item;
+  if they a standalone in place of an item, they follow the same one-argument restriction of macros invoked as functions.
+* When using the two-argument item-annotation form, emitting on the first pipeline puts code _before_ the item; emitting on the second pipeline _replaces_ the item.
+It's actually more useful to just not emit anything on the first pipeline, instead using its input to influence what the second pipeline emits.
+* AST macros and procedural macros can be invoked like functions in expressions.
+  They do not break standard lexing of Sylan, although procedural macros can break tooling's _parsing_ of Sylan; utilities like syntax highlighting are highly recommended to use lexing rather than parsing for this reason.
+* AST macros pose no problem to lexing and parsing because they take valid ASTs and produce them.
+Their evalation is merely delayed, and their form potentially transformed to another valid one.
+They needn't type check or pass other _semantic_ analysis stages though, so long as the _final produced_ AST does.
+* Procedural macros must take valid tokens.
+Furthermore, grouping tokens must be evenly balanced until the end of the call.
+Procedural macros expect an identifier to trigger the macro call, followed by one token tree.
+This tree can be one token or one token _group_ indicated by an opening grouping token.
+  This means tooling always knows when procedural macros end.
+A non-grouping token therefore looks like `macro1 42`, whereas a procedural macro taking a grouping token looks like `macro1(1, 2, 3, 4)` or `macro1 { 1, 2, 3, 4 }`.
+  The grouping tokens are kept, meaning a macro can change behaviour based on how it's called.
+* Character-based macros can not be invoked directly as functions; instead they must be hooked onto the current readtable by using the compile-time dynamic scoping, specifically around the `currentReadtable` variable.
+E.g.: `bind currentReadtable = currentReadtable.dispatchingOnChars(List('{'), jsonReaderPackage.read)`.
+There is a standard `use` AST token macro for this in `sylan.lang`, allowing invocations like `@use('{', jsonReaderPackage.read)`.
+  Unloading a readtable can be done with a subsequent `unbind currentReadtable`.
+  The triggered character is not consumed off the stream before calling the macro, it can be checked by the reader macro.
+* Character macros can only trigger on the start of tokens.
+Furthermore, they must be careful about using grouping token characters to avoid confusing the parsing from tooling.
+These are dangerous, and can therefore be blocked in modules entirely by banning compile-time dynamic scoping rebinds thereby making the current readtable immutable.
+* When a macro is prefixed with an `@`, it applies to the whole item which it is attached to.
+This looks like Java annotations but is actually closer to Elixir's `use`.
+In this use case, Sylan calls them _annotations_, just like Java.
+In this case, the whole item AST or token stream is passed as a _final_ argument to the function.
+* `@` macros can be NOP macros.
+In fact, this is a very handy usecase: an annotation can preprocess other NOP macros inside an item they annotate to change their behaviour.
+This is vaguely similar to a class annotation enabling special understanding of field annotations in Java frameworks like Spring.
+* An `@` macro not attached to an item can instead occupy its own `item` slot, in which case it generates one or more items to take its place in the compiled code.
+* An `@` macro where an expression is expected is an error.
 * Symmetric pipelines have extra utility methods from the fusing of readers and writers to the same type: _passthroughs_, a handy ability when extending languages rather than building them from scratch.
-* `AstPipeline`s are distinct from other symmetric pipelines, despite being symmetric and, uh, pipelines.
+* `Ast`s can never be symmetric pipelines because single ASTs are consumed as parameters, yet multiple AST can be emitted as a result.
 As they are eagerly evaluated, immutable trees rather than mutable streams, passthrough functionality makes little sense.
-* `syntax` also gives a compile-time function a new capability: to appear in the top-level of packages or class, interface, or enum bodies.
-Specifically, they can now appear in _item_ positions as well as the usual _expression_ positions.
-This only compiles if they yield an item rather than an expression, and one that works in the context.
-They can also generate `var` bindings in function bodies by returning a `var` item too.
 * `quote` takes all of the valid code in its block and turns it into an AST.
 It need only be valid according to the parser; it can use unbound identifiers and fail typechecking as well as using an item rather an expression.
 So long as the macro _produces_ valid code, it's OK.
 Like all quoting keywords, it only works in `final` functions, but needn't be used with `syntax`; a reusable compile-library can manipulate ASTs without directly emitting them themselves.
-* `quasiquote` is the same, but supports an `unquote` keyword that unquotes a part inside, allowing arbitrary logic to continue. `unquote` only supports two types: `Ast` and `List[Ast]`.
+* The `unquote` keyword unquotes a part inside, allowing arbitrary logic to continue. `unquote` only supports two types: `Ast` and `List[Ast]`.
+Unquote takes either a single item or expression, or a block of them.
+This means both `unquote 42` and `unquote { 42 "foobar" }` work.
 * Sylan takes advantage of its static typing by changing `unquote` behaviour if a `List[Ast]` is encountered rather than an `Ast`.
 For lists, it adopts _splicing_ behaviour, unloading multiple AST nodes into the current block.
-* `syntax` is banned from non-`final` functions.
-Compiled artefacts are never burdened with the weight of meta-linguistic abstrations at runtime.
-* Therefore, the `!` for forcing a function at compile time doesn't suddenly allow a runtime function to work as a macro.
-This is intended.
-* `syntax` supports reader macros too; rather than using `Ast` as the type parameter for the pipeline variants, use `Token` or even `Char` instead.
 * Conversions can happen like so, _without errors_: AST -> Tokens ->
   Characters.
 Conversations can also happen the other way, but every stage can potentially yield an error that must be handled: Characters -> Tokens -> AST.
+* Quoted ASTs will lexically resolve symbols apart from symbols prefixed with `$$` which will be delay symbol resolution until its spliced into the callsite.
+* The `Symbol` type constructor can be used with `unquote` to generate symbols that cannot be literally mentioned, like `gensym` in Common Lisp, i.e.
+  `unquote Symbol`.
+* Special shebang formulations do more than just ease execution on some Unix-like OSes; they are interpreted especially by Sylan to run the entire file under a macro, creating new languages under Sylan.
+* For external languages with no knowledge of Sylan, such as a Lua script, Sylan can import them as packages with invocations like:
+  `import module1.`file.lua` syntax(luaLanguagePackage.read)`.
+  So long as a macro can understand the syntax, Sylan can import it as if it were Sylan.
 * Compile-time "reflection" will be based on macros, with an API inspired by Newspeak and Dart mirrors rather than traditional reflection APIs.
 Because macros give the ability for _anyone_ to write a compile-time reflection